 “ECBS is a proven technology.
 It outperforms pneumatic brake control systems,” says Wolfgang Hahn, ZF’s system innovation leader.
-“ECBS is expected to be one key enabler for [SAE Level 4 to Level 5] trucking automation because it brings all the brake management together under the stability control.”
+“ECBS is expected to be one key enabler for [SAE Level 4 to Level 5] trucking automation because it brings all the brake management together under the stability control [system].”

-Depending on the test, Haldex has reported that it has seen EBS equipment reduce stopping distances by as much as 25% when compared to air-braked counterparts.
-And that’s just the beginning of the potential benefits electronic brakes could bring to Class 8 trucks, says Mark Gregory, chief engineer of applications at Haldex.
+In various test scenarios, Haldex reports EBS-equipped trucks have shortened stopping distances by as much as 25% compared to fully air-braked trucks.
+And that’s just the beginning of the potential benefits electronic brakes could bring to Class 8 trucks, says Mark Gregory, chief application engineer at Haldex.

 “Air brakes famously have a 10-millisecond lag between depressing the brake pedal and onset of brake force to the wheels,” he says.
 “Obviously, electronic brake response will be instantaneous and vastly improved over current air systems.”

-And that’s not all.
-“Going to electronic brakes would deliver a major efficiency gain to the truck’s air compressor,” he says.
+“Going to electronic brakes would deliver a major efficiency gain to the truck’s air compressor,” Gregory says.
 “That goes along with the opportunity to reduce weight and ease maintenance demands, since electronic brakes tend to have about half as many parts as drum or disc air brake systems do.
 Although we still might need to retain onboard pneumatic systems for suspensions and other systems.”

-Bennett also believes electronic brakes will further aid maintenance operations for fleets.
-He notes that regenerative brake systems do not typically wear as fast as conventional braking systems.
-Moreover, he says, electronic brake systems will naturally complement any number of electronic sensors.
-That will not only give technicians increased alerts when there is a problem with a brake system in the future, but also will precisely pinpoint the area and nature of the problem and allow technicians to get to work without much of the diagnosis and troubleshooting that takes place today.
+Moreover, he says, fully electronic brake systems will naturally complement any number of electronic sensors.
+That will not only give technicians more alerts when there is a problem with a brake system in the future, but also will precisely pinpoint the area and nature of the problem and allow technicians to get to work without much of the diagnostics and troubleshooting that takes place today.

 EBS: The Ultimate Goal

-As cutting edge as this may sound to North American ears, Beyer is quick to point out that EBS has been the standard brake spec in Europe for more than 20 years, making the technology the next, logical, evolutionary step as the base system for North American commercial vehicle braking systems.
+As cutting-edge as all this may sound to North American ears, Beyer is quick to point out that EBS has been the standard brake spec in Europe for more than 20 years, making the technology a logical next step as the base system for North American commercial vehicle braking systems.

 He says Bendix is currently working on electronic brake and steering integration systems that could be the answer to the redundancy riddle facing engineers.

-“However,” he adds, “as Level 3 and higher automated driving systems evolve, there will be a need for new vehicle architectures on the control side for redundant power, plus the braking and steering systems.”
+“However, as Level 3 and higher automated driving systems evolve, there will be a need for new vehicle architectures on the control side for redundant power, plus the braking and steering systems,” he says.

+And there’s more.
 “Lots of systems can start to come together electronically, even with ECBS,” ZF’s Hahn says.
-“Once you have electronic controls on the braking system, adding functionality to lift axles, tag axles and traction control systems becomes quite easy to do.
-And, if you wish to integrate powertrain controllability with the braking system, doing so is only possible with electronic brakes.”
+“Once you have electronic controls on the braking system, adding functionality to lift axles, tag axles and traction control systems becomes quite easy to do.”

-“There are several obstacles to this evolution, though,” he says.
 “We will need to develop some sort of redundant air brake control line, as well as a redundant CAN brake control line.
-But once we solve those issues, we can introduce brake-blending between the tractor and trailer for coordinated, enhanced, stopping performance.
+But once we solve those issues, we can introduce brake-blending between the tractor and trailer for coordinated, enhance stopping performance.
 And we’ll be able to transfer captured kinetic energy back and forth between tractors and trailers to extend range for electric trucks.”

 The challenges to bringing electronic braking systems online in North America are daunting.
-However, there is no doubt that given current technology trends, it is a logical — and perhaps even critical step – for enhanced freight efficiency in the near future.
+However, there is no doubt that given current technology trends, it is a logical — and perhaps even critical — step for enhanced freight efficiency in the future.

-Given the drives for both electric trucks and autonomous trucks, it seems that electronic brakes are not so much an “if” proposition for North America, but a “when will it happen?” scenario.
+Given the rapid development of both electric trucks and autonomous technologies, it seems that electronic brakes are not so much an “if” proposition for North America, but “when.”